narendra315/react-data-table-minimal/README.md

 3. Sorting table data by sorting data in columns.
 4. Override the default styling with your CSS.
 5. Custom Pagination implementation.
+6. Selection of row using checkbox and radio button.

 ### Live Demo